rethinkhealth/hl7v2/README.md

 console.log(message.validate());
 ```

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

+## Code of Conduct

+To ensure a welcoming and positive environment, we have a [Code of Conduct](CODE_OF_CONDUCT.md) that all contributors and participants are expected to adhere to.

 ## COPYRIGHT AND LICENSE

 Copyright 2023 Rethink Health, SUARL.
 All rights reserved.
 This program is licensed to you under the terms of the [MIT License](https://opensource.org/licenses/MIT).
 This program is distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [LICENSE](LICENSE) file for details.